40.3 MB (3.4 MB compressed)

 SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY

 Mosquito pupae.
-Macrophotograph of pupae of the mosquito Anopheles gambiae underwater.
-The aquatic larvae of this mosquito pupate underwater, forming a hard cuticle (light brown) around themselves as they develop into the adult stage (black).
-When the adult is fully formed, it begins to swallow air through the breathing tube (one seen at upper right) that forms part of the cuticle.
+Macrophotograph of two pupae of the mosquito Culex quinquefasciatus underwater.
+The aquatic larvae of this mosquito pupate underwater, forming a hard cuticle around themselves as they develop into the adult stage.
+When the adult is fully formed, it begins to swallow air through the breathing tube (dark brown, centre right and centre left) that forms part of the cuticle.
 This increases the pressure within the pupa, which causes the cuticle to split, allowing the adult to emerge.
-A. gambiae females feed on vertebrate blood before laying eggs.
-They are the most important vector for the transmission of malaria to humans.
+C. quinquefasciatus females act as vectors for arboviruses which cause disease in humans.
 Magnification unknown.

 Model release not required.
 Property release not required.